Janet Campbell Hale: Early writing

 Hale won the Vincent Price Poetry Competition in 1963 and a New York Poetry Day award in 1964.
 She contributed the poems "Red Eagle" and "Nespelim Man (a song)" to The Whispering Wind: poetry by young American Indians, in 1972.

 In 1974, she published The Owl's Song, a book for young adults telling the story of fourteen year old Billy White Hawk, who leaves his alcoholic father and moves from an Idaho reservation to live with his sister in California.
 He encounters prejudice from his fellow students and finds support from an art teacher and a tribal elder, who explains that for many tribes, the owl is the bringer of death and its song is despair; the title of the book comes from the elder's declaration "There is little left of what once was.
 The time is coming when even this will be gone, taken away.
 And we will be no more.
 The time is coming when the owl's song will be for our race."

 Themes

 Capture is a major theme in Janet Campbell Hale's writing.
 The name of the protagonist in the eponymous Jailing of Cecelia Capture is named for capture, but is also both literally and figuratively captured at different points in the narrative.
 Part of the dynamics of Bloodlines is to invert the white narratives about the capture of white people by Native Americans, into an account of capture of Native peoples by European-descended people.
 Escape and transformation of capture figure in several of her works.

 Teaching

-Janet Campbell Hale taught at Northwest Indian College, Iowa State University, College of Illinois, and University of California at Santa Cruz, and has served as resident writer at University of Oregon and University of Washington.
+Janet Campbell Hale taught at Northwest Indian College, Iowa State University, College of Illinois, and University of California, Santa Cruz, and has served as resident writer at University of Oregon and University of Washington.